home-assistant/addons/piper/DOCS.md

 ### Option: `update_voices`

-Download list of new voices automatically every time the add-on starts.
-You will also need to reload the wyoming integration for Piper in Home Assistant to see new voices.
+Download the list of new voices automatically every time the add-on starts.
+You must also reload the Wyoming integration for Piper in Home Assistant to see new voices.

 ### Option: `debug_logging`